feaselkl/Developing-Machine-Learning-Services/PITCHME.md

 Since then, Microsoft added support for Python in SQL Server 2017 and renamed the product accordingly.

-With SQL Server 2019, Microsoft is adding Java support as well and has opened the door to other languages too.
+With SQL Server 2019, Microsoft has added Java support as well and has opened the door to other languages too.

 ---?image=presentation/assets/background/motivation.jpg&size=cover&opacity=20